A Residual Bootstrap for Conditional Value-at-Risk: Model

 \section{Model}

 We consider a conditional volatility model of the form

-with $t\in \Z$, where $\epsilon_t$ denotes the log-return, $\{\sigma_t\}$ is a volatility process and $\{\eta_t\}$ is a sequence of independent and identically distributed (iid) variables.
+with $t\in \Z$, where $\{\epsilon_t\}$ denotes the sequence of log-returns, $\{\sigma_t\}$ is a volatility process and $\{\eta_t\}$ is a sequence of independent and identically distributed (iid) variables satisfying $\EE\big[\eta_t^2\big]=1$.
 The volatility is presumed to be a measurable function of past observations